CDAC-SSDG/ParaS-Compiler/README.md

 ***where, x is the compute capability of Nvidia GPU***

 ## Issues
-Issues can be raised in the issues section of the git repositery
+Issues can be raised in the issues section of the git repositery.
+In case of issues with the download, contact paras@cdac.in.

 ## Contact Us
 Contact us at *paras@cdac.in*